thisbejim/Pyrebase/README.md

 #### Index not defined

-Indexing is [not enabled](https://www.firebase.com/docs/security/guide/indexing-data.html) for the database reference.
++Indexing is [not enabled](https://firebase.google.com/docs/database/security/indexing-data) for the database reference.